ostasis/IB_VA/README.md

 ## Reason

 - IBKR margin rates are good
-- A lot of trading platform API's don't work in Australia
+- A lot of trading platform API's don't work for Australia shares
-- QuantConnect for example doesn't recognise ASX shares
+- QuantConnect for example doesn't recognise ASX shares when live trading with Interactive Brokers
-- Other just aren't available at all in Australia for example TD Ameritrade, Alpaca
+- Other examples are TD Ameritrade and Alpaca
 - I use this myself to invest monthly using VA strategy

 ## Limitations